BlauGroup/RNMC/GMC.md

 ### The State Database
 There are 5 tables in the initial state database.

-- `initial_state`:
-- `trajectories`:
-- `factors`: The factors can be used to modify rates of reactions which have zero or two reactants, or have duplicate reactants.
-- `interrupt_state`: State of the simulation
+- `initial_state`: The quantity of each species at the start of the simulation.
-- `interrupt_cutoff`:

 ```
     CREATE TABLE initial_state (